 11. What happens if I get a misdemeanor probation violation?

-If you fail to comply with the conditions of your misdemeanor probation, the court will hold a probation revocation hearing where you will have the opportunity to deny or explain the violation.
-If the judge finds that probation was violated, they can revoke and reinstate probation on the same terms, can modify the terms, or can revoke probation entirely and order you to jail.
-18
+If you fail to comply with the conditions of your misdemeanor probation, the court will hold a probation revocation hearing where you will have the opportunity to deny or explain the misdemeanor probation violation.
+Then if the judge finds by a preponderance of the evidence that probation was violated, they can

 If the court sends you to jail, the sentence can be for up to the maximum punishment for the original crime.
 There may also be an additional sentence if the informal probation violation involved a new crime.